omphardcloud/omphardcloud.github.io/index.md

 ### Using HardCloud to synthesize C and offload the resulting module

 <p align="justify">
-[Not available in the curret release]
+[Not available in the current release]
 </p>

 <p align="justify">